- Petrol, diesel options (with hybrids expected)

 Volvo hasn’t tried to compete with the dark, sombre interiors of the Audi A4, BMW 3 Series and Mercedes C-Class – though you can make the interior resemble a cave, if you so desire.
 Instead, a raft of light materials are available, including light leather, carpets and even tweedy seat fabrics that give the V60 a more tactile feel.

-Traditionally high-end manufacturers may challenge whether Volvo is a premium brand, but the cabin of the V60 more than lives up to the company’s upmarket aspirations.
+Other high-end manufacturers may challenge whether Volvo is a premium brand, but the cabin of the V60 more than lives up to the company’s upmarket aspirations.
 Slick design, strong build quality and appealing materials are a key reason to choose the V60 over comparatively mundane options from rivals such as Volkswagen and Mercedes.

-Volvo V60 Sensus system: less than brilliant
+Volvo V60 Sensus system: takes time to acclimatise

 We also don’t find the sat-nav as user-friendly as it could be.
 Adjusting the map on the move and sussing out the road ahead from the screen can be more distracting with this system than others that have a couple of physical controls and clearer onscreen displays.
 Other systems more intelligently zoom in for themselves as you approach instructions, making it easier to determine how to negotiate complex junctions.